-I am a mechanical engineering masters student.
-In my time at UC Berkeley, I have found a passion for mechanical design.
+As an undergrad and masters student at UC Berkeley, I found a passion for mechanical design.
 I love to take advantage of all the resources I have to create and bring to life my ideas.
 Rapid prototyping and additive manufacturing are what I enjoy most because I can turn my designs into reality so quickly.

 I had the opportunity to work in a cutting edge startup pioneering the use of robotics, artificial intelligence and machine vision to create an entirely new category in the gigantic and lucrative beauty industry.
 I worked on numerous projects including designing and prototyping a safe end effector and designing a holder for parts that are .15mm in diameter.
 I gained extensive experience with the Form 2 SLA printer including experimentation with various materials, learning how to optimize the repeatability and resolution of the printer, and performing maintanence.

 In my time working remotely for this civil engineering start up, I worked on CAD designs using Fusion 360 with a team to design modular tracks for transportation pods associated with Hyperloop technology.
 Additionally, these tracks were designed to be 3D printed for both a small and large scale model.